GaloisInc/crucible/crux-mir/lib/Patches.md

   built-in Crucible allocation functions (e.g., `crucible::alloc::allocate`).
   We also make sure to avoid the `Layout::array` function, which has a particularly tricky use of `transmute` that we do not currently support.

+* Reimplement `core::fmt` using `crucible::any::Any` (last applied: May 2, 2023)

+  TODO: Describe why this is necessary